Target Specific De Novo Design of Drug Candidate Molecules with Graph Transformer-based Generative Adversarial Networks: Methods

-To train our deep generative models, three different types of data (i.e., compounds, proteins, and bioactivities) were retrieved from different data sources.
-The compound dataset, which includes atomic, physicochemical, and structural properties of drug and drug candidate molecules, was used as the input of our models (for both the GAN1 and GAN2 modules) as our “real” samples.
-The compound dataset we utilized in this study was retrieved from ChEMBL \cite{mendez2019chembl}, which is a chemistry database containing curated high-quality data regarding drug-like small molecules and their experimentally measured activities on biological targets.
-We employed ChEMBL v29 which is composed of a total of 1,914,648 small molecules.
-The heavy atom distribution histogram of the ChEMBL dataset is given in Figure S1, which is used to determine the threshold for the maximum number of heavy atoms in the compounds in our model.
-Based on the median value and standard deviation of this distribution, we created the ChEMBL compound dataset composed of 1,588,865 small molecules with a maximum number of 45 heavy atoms.\\
+Two types of data (i.e., compounds and target-based bioactivities) were retrieved from different data sources to train our deep generative models.
+The compound data, which includes atomic, physicochemical, and structural properties of drug and drug candidate molecules, represent our “real” samples.
+The compound dataset was retrieved from ChEMBL \cite{Mendez_Gaulton_Bento_Chambers_De_Veij_Félix_Magariños_Mosquera_Mutowo_Nowotka_2019} (v29), an open-access chemistry database containing curated high-quality data regarding drug-like small molecules and their experimentally measured activities on biological targets.
+The heavy atom distribution histogram of the ChEMBL dataset is given in Figure S10, which is used to determine the threshold for the maximum number of heavy atoms in a molecule to be utilised in our model.
+Based on the median value and standard deviation (std) of this distribution, we selected 45 heavy atoms as our threshold (i.e., mean + 2 std) and finalised our dataset with 1,588,865 small molecules. \\

-We utilized biological assemblies \cite{krissinel2007inference} obtained from the Protein Data Bank (PDB) \cite{burley2019rcsb} as our protein dataset.
-There are 57,925 biological assembly models in PDB, in total.
-Here, we only obtained the models that belong to our target protein, namely RAC-alpha serine/threonine-protein kinase (gene name: AKT1), a member of the non-specific serine/threonine protein kinase class (EC number: 2.7.11.1).
-The human protein kinase AKT mainly has two domains, which are kinase and pleckstrin homology (PH) (Figure S2) \cite{du2005regulation}.
-We constructed the AKT1 protein feature vector (see section 2.2) using the kinase domain structure (PDB id: “4GV1” \cite{addie2013discovery}) since the main ligand binding region lies within this domain. \\